 Organizations with large amounts of structured data

-Teams working with a large amount of structured data will find CCMS to be a natural fit.
-Whether teams are using a CCMS to manually manage all of the content or if the content is being federated into the CCMS, teams have a lot of flexibility in how they structure content data and optimize workflows when using a CCMS.
+Teams working with a large amount of structured data will find a component CMS to be a natural fit.
+Whether teams are manually managing all of the content or federating content into the CMS, they have a lot of flexibility in how they structure content data and optimize workflows.

 Case study